hashgraph/hedera-services/platform-sdk/docs/base/configuration/configuration.md

   config properties
 - `com.swirlds.config.impl.sources.PropertyFileConfigSource`: This source provides the content of 1 property file as a config source.
 Multiple can be added, one for each file

-The uniqueness of property names across configuration sources is not enforced by the configuration API.
+- `com.swirlds.config.impl.sources.ClasspathFileConfigSource`: This source provides the content of 1 property file present in the classpath as a config source.
+Multiple can be added, one for each file The uniqueness of property names across configuration sources is not enforced by the configuration API.
 If multiple properties with the same name are loaded by different sources, the latest properties will overwrite the previous value.
 Based on that a hierarchy of config sources must be defined.
 To do so the `com.swirlds.config.api.source.ConfigSource`